BetterThanTomorrow/calva/README.md

 ### Slurp and Barf keyboard shortcuts

 To make slurping and barfing forward really easy to perform they are bound to `ctrl+right` and `ctrl+left`, respectively.
-However on MacOS those shortcuts are sometimes bound by Mission Control, causing the Calva shortucts to not work.
+However on MacOS those shortcuts are sometimes bound by Mission Control, causing the Calva shortcuts to not work.
 One way to solve it is to disable the shortcuts in *System Preferences -> Keyboard -> Shortcuts*:

 ![Disable Mission Control Shortcuts](/assets/mission-control-shortcuts.gif)